 You will want two lists: essentials and non-essentials.
 Then, rearrange them and put them in order of importance.
 It might surprise you how many “essentials” you can live without so you can become a homeowner.
 Have an open mind, knowing that your home will gain worth with time.
 Maybe you’re handy with a hammer; you can spend a little time and money to make upgrades to your new home (increasing the market value) and flip it for profit.
 Everybody starts somewhere.

 You may have heard the term “Don’t despise a humble beginning.”
 Start small; the bigger the house, the more cleaning you’ll have!
 Not to mention the bills; water, electric, and gas will all cost more per month with each additional square foot.
-Think about roofing!
-The bigger the roof, the more you’ll pay.
+Think about roofing repair or replacement!
+99Roofer is the best roofing contractor according to some but even with a high quality roof you will eventually have to repair and retile.
+And when that happens, the bigger the roof, the more you’ll have to pay.
 Take some advice from the now-trendy minimalist movement: less is more.

 5. Consider Your Neighborhood